xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/configuring_the_multi-vendor_addon.md

     *   **Show vendor list in sidebar**: Specify whether you want your store's visitors to see the list of your store's vendors in the sidebar area of the store site.

-    *   **Show vendor rating**: (Reviews module required) Enable this if you want ratings and reviews to be shown for vendors.
+    *   **Show vendor rating**: (This setting is available if the addon [Product reviews](https://market.x-cart.com/addons/product-reviews.html "Configuring the Multi-vendor addon") is installed and enabled) Enable this if you want ratings and reviews to be shown for vendors.

     *   **Allow vendors to approve, reject and edit product ratings and reviews**: Enable this to allow vendors to handle product ratings and reviews for their products.
 This setting applies only if the store has product ratings and/or reviews created with the Reviews module.